anuradhawick/rsbio-seq/CONTRIBUTING.md

 ## Coding Style

-We use [Clippy](https://doc.rust-lang.org/clippy/) to lint code in kmertools.
+We use [Clippy](https://doc.rust-lang.org/clippy/) to lint code in rsbio-seq.

 Before committing, make sure to run Clippy as follows.